 Still using this special energy conservation, in \cite{B-D_2003} Bresch and Desjardins were able to prove existence of global in time weak solutions (in the classical sense) for a $2$-D viscous shallow water model in a periodic box (we refer also to \cite{B-D_2006} for the explicit construction of the sequence of approximate solutions).
 The system they considered there is very similar to the previous one, but it presents two additional friction terms: a laminar friction and a turbolent friction.
-The latter plays a similar role to the capillarity (one doesn't need both to prove compactness properties for the sequence of smooth solutions), while the former gives integrability properties on the velocity field $u$: this is why they didn't need to deal with the modified notion of weak solutions.

-In the same work \cite{B-D_2003}, the authors were able to consider also the high rotation limit in the instance of well-prepared initial data, and to prove the convergence to the viscous quasi-geostrophic equations (as mentioned above for papers \cite{F-G-N} and \cite{F-G-GV-N}).
-Let us point out that their argument in passing to the limit relies on the modulated energy method, and this is the reason why they had to assume the initial data to be well-prepared.
+The latter plays a similar role to the capillarity (one does not need both to prove compactness properties for the sequence of smooth solutions), while the former gives integrability properties on the velocity field $u$: this is why they did not need to deal with the modified notion of weak solutions.
+In the same work \cite{B-D_2003}, the authors were able to consider also the fast rotation limit in the instance of well-prepared initial data, and to prove the convergence to the viscous quasi-geostrophic equations (as mentioned above for papers \cite{F-G-N} and \cite{F-G-GV-N}).
+Let us point out that their argument in passing to the limit relies on the use of the modulated energy method.

-The recent paper \cite{J-L-W} by J\"ungel, Lin and Wu deals with a very similar problem: namely, incompressible and high rotation limit in the two dimensional torus $\mbb{T}^2$ for well-prepared initial data, but combined also with a vanishing capillarity limit (more specifically, like in system \eqref{intro_eq:NSK+rot}, with $0<\alpha<1$).
-On the one hand, the authors were able to treat more general forms of the Navier-Stokes-Korteweg system, with different functions $\nu(\rho)$ and $\sigma(\rho)$; on the other hand, for doing this they had to work in the framework of (local in time) strong solutions.
-Again by use of the modulated energy method, they proved the convergence of the previous system to the viscous quasi-geostrophic equation: as a matter of fact, due to the vanishing capillarity regime, no surface tension terms enter into the singular perturbation operator, and the limit system is the same as the works \cite{B-D_2003}, \cite{F-G-N} and \cite{F-G-GV-N}.
+The recent paper \cite{J-L-W}, by J\"ungel, Lin and Wu, deals with a very similar problem: namely, incompressible and high rotation limit in the two dimensional torus $\mbb{T}^2$ for well-prepared initial data, but combined also with a vanishing capillarity limit (more specifically, like in system \eqref{intro_eq:NSK+rot}, with $0<\alpha<1$).
+On the one hand, the authors were able to treat more general forms of the Navier-Stokes-Korteweg system, with different functions $\mu(\rho)$ and $\sigma(\rho)$; on the other hand, for doing this they had to work in the framework of (local in time) strong solutions.
+Again by use of the modulated energy method, they proved the convergence of the previous system to the viscous quasi-geostrophic equation: as a matter of fact, due to the vanishing capillarity regime, no surface tension terms enter into the singular perturbation operator, and the limit system is the same as in works \cite{B-D_2003}, \cite{F-G-N} and \cite{F-G-GV-N}.

 \medbreak In the present paper, we consider system \eqref{intro_eq:NSK+rot} in the infinite slab $\Omega\,=\,\R^2\times\,]0,1[\,$, supplemented with complete slip boundary conditions, and with ill-prepared initial data.
 Our goal is to study the asymptotic behavior of weak solutions in the regime of low Mach number and low Rossby number, possibly combining these effects with the vanishing capillarity limit.